Final risk analysis for the review of biosecurity import requirements for Tahitian limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu

-The Australian Government Department of Agriculture and Water Resources (the department) has prepared this draft report to assess the biosecurity risk associated with the import of fresh Tahitian limes from Cook Islands, Niue, Samoa, Tonga and Vanuatu into Australia.
+The Australian Government Department of Agriculture and Water Resources (the department) has prepared this report to assess the biosecurity risk associated with the import of fresh Tahitian limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu into Australia.

 The department received formal requests from Samoa and Vanuatu for market access for fresh Tahitian limes.
 The Cook Islands, Niue and Tonga subsequently expressed interest in exporting fresh Tahitian limes to Australia.
 Given the similarities in pest status, all five countries have been included in this risk analysis.